 The war of web browsers was just over (IE beat Netscape), but the war of web servers continued, so naturally ASP.NET became a selling point for IIS.

 aspnet_isapi.dll.
+This hooks up ASP.NET processing pipeline to IIS via the classic ISAPI approach.
 That can be seen as ASP.NET support on IIS revision 2.
 So ASP.NET apps are being hosted in IIS worker processes (

-webengine4.dll.
+webengine4.dll (.NET Framework 4.x).
 That can be seen as ASP.NET support on IIS revision 3.
-ASP.NET and IIS pipelines are unified.
+ASP.NET and IIS pipelines are unified in this pipeline mode.

-Microsoft documented the pipeline modes in this article.
+If you want to dive deeper into this, Microsoft documented the pipeline modes in this article with great diagrams.

 WCF and ASP.NET MVC were introduced to enrich web apps/services development, but they also make the web stack complicated and monolithic.
 In that situation, Cassini started to show its age (and other problems), and was gradually replaced by IIS Express (a user mode lite IIS).